fiscol/WeMo_CRUD_Project/README.md

 ## Documentation

-Read the [Swagger](http://swagger.io) based [Document API](http://localhost:3000/api) and implement the CRUD API with examples data on your local browser!
+Run this project first, and read the [Swagger](http://swagger.io) based [Document API](http://localhost:3000/api) and implement the CRUD API with examples data on your local browser!

 ## Powered by